aki-wada/phi_detection_2025/README.md

 All code and data will be made publicly available under MIT License upon formal publication.

 🔒 **Currently**:
-- Code and synthetic dataset are available from the corresponding author ([a-wada@juntendo.ac.jp](mailto:a-wada@ujuntendo.ac.jp)) upon reasonable request
+- Code and synthetic dataset are available from the corresponding author　Akihiko Wada MD.
+PhD. ([a-wada@juntendo.ac.jp](mailto:a-wada@ujuntendo.ac.jp)) upon reasonable request
 - Reviewer access can be arranged through the editorial office

 ## Repository Structure (Planned)